BAlmeidaS/zettelkasten/Zettelkasten/Variance.md

 tags:
   - Statistics
 ---
-*Variance*, on the contrary of [[Sum of squares]], it is not super affected by the addition of a new data point.
+*Variance*, on the contrary of [[Sum of squares errors]], it is not super affected by the addition of a new data point.
 Also it is deeply connected with [[Degrees of Freedom]]:

 $$\displaystyle \Huge \begin{eqnarray}
 variance &=& \dfrac{sum\_of\_squares}{degrees\_of\_freedom} \\ \\